What’s in a Playbook

 Start with one or two Topics, not twenty

-A template with a couple of well-defined Topics gives you cleaner output than a sprawling template that tries to cover everything.
+A Playbook with a couple of well-defined Topics gives you cleaner output than a sprawling one that tries to cover everything.
 Add Topics once you trust the basics.

 Write Rules the way you'd brief a junior associate